 The staff of the Office of Health Services is available to meet the medical needs of all full-time undergraduate students, full-time physical therapy graduate students, and to provide emergency medical care for the College community.
-The Shroyer Health Center is staffed with registered nurses, part-time physicians, and physician’s assistants from Annville Family Medicine.
+The Shroyer Health Center is staffed with registered nurses and part-time practitioners from Annville Family Medicine.

 Health services are available to currently enrolled full-time undergraduate students and full-time physical therapy graduate students.
 Health services are available on a case-by-case basis only for emergency situations to part-time undergraduate and part-time graduate students.

 All students are required to have a health record completed by their family physician as a requirement to be officially registered for classes and to participate in intercollegiate athletics.
 Immunization information must be complete and immunizations up-to-date in order for health records to be con- sidered complete.
 All health records are confidential and only health center staff has access to them.